Important COVID-19 Travel

 Importing drugs, alcohol, pornography, pork products and religious books and material into Qatar is illegal.
 All luggage is scanned at Doha Airport Arrivals Hall.
 DVDs and videos may be examined and censored.
 Penalties for drug offences are severe, often resulting in prison sentences.

 It is an offence to drink alcohol or be drunk in public.
+British nationals have been detained under this law, usually when they have come to the attention of the police on a related matter, such as disorderly or offensive behaviour.
 Alcohol is available at licensed hotel restaurants and bars, and expatriates living in Qatar can obtain alcohol on a permit system.
 Don’t carry alcohol around with you (except to take it on the day of collection from the warehouse to your home).
+The legal drinking age in Qatar is 21, and establishments serving alcohol will ask for original photo ID upon entry.

 Qatar law also prohibits the importation, sale and purchase of electronic cigarettes, liquids and other similar products (eg electronic shisha pipes).
 The law applies regardless of quantity and intended use.
 Customs officials may seize and confiscate any such items found entering the country by any means, including in passengers’ luggage or sent by post.